FabianH06/AreaCalculator/README.md

 # AreaCalculator
-# Can calculate area and volume of common geometric shapes.
+# Can calculate area and volume of the following geometric shapes: rectangle, square, triangle, circle, trapezoid, rhombus, parallelogram.
+# It runs the program on a python platform's console/terminal.